aceberg/WatchYourLAN/docs/VLAN_ARP_SCAN.md

 ### 1. IFACES

 `IFACES` is a required variable for WYL to work.
-It can be set through GUI, config file or environment variables.
+It can be set through `GUI`, config file or environment variables.
 `IFACES` is a list of network interfaces to scan, space separated.
 For example
 ```sh
 IFACES: "enp4s0 wlxf4ec3892dd51"